khanali37gmail/pandas-challenge/README.md

    * In this repository you will find under resources folder two sets of csv raw data file derived from the School Distirct which are going to be under my analysis.
    * Folder PyCitySchools you will find the code which I have derived from many sources to help navigate to our requirments.
-   * A File name Module 5 in a text format will be attached for more detail instruction on specific data that need to be calculated.
+   * A File name Module 4 in a PDF format will be attached for more detail instruction on specific data that need to be calculated.

     * The task on hand given to me are :